PCA Orders: Can I Get Out of My Lease?

 The Servicemembers Civil Relief Act (SCRA) and Military Lease Protections

-The Servicemembers Civil Relief Act (SCRA) eases the burdens on active-duty service members by providing various legal protections related to financial and housing matters during periods of active duty.
+The Servicemembers Civil Relief Act (SCRA) eases the burdens on active-duty service members by providing legal protections related to financial and housing matters during periods of active duty.
 It includes the right to terminate leases in cases of PCS orders.

 PCA Orders: The Complexity of Non-Relocation Moves